Aggressive Advocacy. Compassionate Counsel.

 Can the charges be dropped or dismissed in a domestic violence case?

 The charges in a domestic violence case can potentially be dropped or dismissed, but it depends on the specific circumstances of the case.
 Factors that may influence the outcome include the available evidence, witness testimonies, the cooperation of the alleged victim, and the discretion of the prosecuting attorney.
-An experienced domestic violence defense attorney can assess the details of the case, identify any weaknesses in the prosecution's evidence, and work to negotiate with the prosecution for a reduction in charges or a dismissal.
-However, it is important to consult with an attorney who can provide personalized advice based on the specific facts of your case.
+An experienced domestic violence defense attorney can assess the details of the case, identify any weaknesses in the prosecution’s evidence, and work to negotiate with the prosecution for a reduction in charges or a dismissal.
+However, it is important to consult with an Indianapolis domestic violence attorney who can provide personalized advice based on the specific facts of your case.